5 days focused on faith, heart, mind, and skills for the art of intercultural ministry

 - Apply your learning to better understanding your ministry context.
-Ministry settings and the Canadian Churches have cultures shaped by a history and reality that needs to be understood as part of the process of engaging the culture(s) of your current context.
+Ministry settings and the Canadian Church denominations have cultures shaped by a history and reality that needs to be understood as part of the process of engaging the culture(s) of your current context.

 Sample 5 Day program

 **Note– programs may vary as they are shaped by context.
-Contact CCF for schedule for your program
+Contact Forum for Intercultural Leadership and Learning for schedule for your program

 This will be an interactive, engaging program with practical ideas for implementation in your own context.